 In Conclusion, It’s Worthless Because There’s No Multiplayer Again

 I have to repeat myself but one way the developers could have completely redeemed all the problems of the game is if they had included hot-seat multiplayer.
 Hot-seat means you pass the system to the next player once you’re done.
 Heroes of Might & Magic being a turn-based game, this would have completely changed the optics on the game.
 Imagine kids in the back of a car with one Game Boy Color and this game.
-It would have been perfect!
+It would have been perfect, even in spite of the bugs!
 It should have been relatively easy to implement too, without needing to write complicated link cable code.
 I cannot understand why they never did it.
 It’s mind-boggling, like the rest of this game.